algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 ---

 - **Startup/Lost game/Main menu**:
-  - Up Arrow: Select the upward option.
+  - `Up Arrow`: Select the upward option.
     - When on the top option, pressing this key does not warp to the bottom one, instead does nothing.
-  - Down Arrow: Select the downward option.
+  - `Down Arrow`: Select the downward option.
     - When on the bottom option, pressing this key does not warp to the bottom, instead does nothing.
-  - Enter key/Space bar: Choose this option and enter the sub-menu associated with it.
+  - `Enter key`/`Spacebar`: Choose this option and enter the sub-menu associated with it.

 ---

 - **High scores sub-menu**:
-  - Enter key/Space bar: Go back to the main menu.
+  - `Enter key`/`Spacebar`: Go back to the main menu.

 ---

 - **Themes sub-menu**:
-  - Arrow left: Select the sub-option situated on the left.
+  - `Left Arrow`: Select the sub-option situated on the left.
     - When on the leftmost option, pressing this key does not warp to the rightmost sub-option of this option or the previous option's rightmost sub-option, instead does nothing.
-  - Arrow right: Select the sub-option situated on the right.
+  - `Right Arrow`: Select the sub-option situated on the right.
     - When on the rightmost option, pressing this key does not warp to the leftmost sub-option of this option or the previous option's leftmost sub-option, instead does nothing.
-  - Arrow down: Select the first sub-option of the lower option.
+  - `Down Arrow`: Select the first sub-option of the lower option.
     - When on the bottom option, pressing this key does not warp to the top option, instead does nothing.
-  - Arrow up: Select the first sub-option of the upper option.
+  - `Up Arrow`: Select the first sub-option of the upper option.
     - When on the top option, pressing this key does not warp to the bottom option, instead does nothing.
-  - Enter key/ Space bar: Choose and apply the sub-option of an option.
+  - `Enter key`/`Spacebar`: Choose and apply the sub-option of an option.
     - When selecting a sub-option of an option, it unselects the previously selected option.

 ---

 - **2-players game mode**:
   - First player moves:
-    - Up Arrow: Move the Pac-Man character without a hair bow upward.
+    - `Up Arrow`: Move the Pac-Man character without a hair bow upward.
-    - Down Arrow: Move the Pac-Man character Pac-Man without a hair bow downward.
+    - `Down Arrow`: Move the Pac-Man character Pac-Man without a hair bow downward.
-    - Left Arrow: Move the Pac-Man character Pac-Man without a hair bow to the left.
+    - `Left Arrow`: Move the Pac-Man character Pac-Man without a hair bow to the left.
-    - Right Arrow: Move the Pac-Man character Pac-Man without a hair bow to the right.
+    - `Right Arrow`: Move the Pac-Man character Pac-Man without a hair bow to the right.
   - Second player moves:
-    - Z: Move the Pac-Man character without a hair bow upward.
+    - `Z`: Move the Pac-Man character without a hair bow upward.
-    - S: Move the Pac-Man character Pac-Man without a hair bow downward.
+    - `S`: Move the Pac-Man character Pac-Man without a hair bow downward.
-    - Q: Move the Pac-Man character Pac-Man without a hair bow to the left.
+    - `Q`: Move the Pac-Man character Pac-Man without a hair bow to the left.
-    - D: Move the Pac-Man character Pac-Man without a hair bow to the right.
+    - `D`: Move the Pac-Man character Pac-Man without a hair bow to the right.

 ---

 - **Control ghosts**:
+  - `&` key: Switch to Blinky's moves control
+    - Pressing the `&` key when Blinky is already the character whose moves are already controled does nothing
+  - `é` key: Switch to Pinky's moves control
+    - Pressing the `é` key when Pinky is already the character whose moves are already controled does nothing
+  - `"` key: Switch to Inky's moves control
+    - Pressing the `"` key when Inky is already the character whose moves are already controled does nothing
+  - `'` key: Switch to Inky's moves control
+    - Pressing the `'` key when Inky is already the character whose moves are already controled does nothing
+  - `Z`: Move the Pac-Man character without a hair bow upward.
+  - `S`: Move the Pac-Man character Pac-Man without a hair bow downward.
+  - `Q`: Move the Pac-Man character Pac-Man without a hair bow to the left.
+  - `D`: Move the Pac-Man character Pac-Man without a hair bow to the right.

 ---

 #### Movement